nelimee/deltakit/docs/guide/getting_started.md

 3. In the *decoding* step, you choose a decoder to decode your measurement results.
 You can use both open-source decoders, like minimum weight perfect matching (MWPM), and propriety decoders, like Ambiguity Clustering (AC).
-4. In the *analysis* step, you interpret the results of your QEC experiment, and calculate and visualize the logical error probability and error suppression factor $\Lambda$.
+4. In the *analysis* step, you interpret the results of your QEC experiment, and calculate and visualise the logical error probability and error suppression factor $\Lambda$.

 ## Circuit Generation

-### Idealized Circuit
+### Idealised Circuit
 To generate the underlying circuit for quantum memory experiments, there are several common quantum error correction codes you can use, including:

 - Rotated planar codes ({class}`RotatedPlanarCode <deltakit.explorer.codes.RotatedPlanarCode>`),